dacioromero/dacio.dev/python-iterators-and-generators.md

 print(list(r)) # [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```

 Do you see how beautiful those 4 lines of code are?
-It's even slightly shorter than the list method and acts exactly the same!
+It's slightly significantly shorter than our list implementation to top it off!

 > Generator functions iterators with less boilerplate than classes with a normal logic flow.